Hecate: The Goddess of Witchcraft in Greek Mythology

 Her attribution to keys symbolized her residing within the borders of the supernatural and reality.
 The keys could’ve implied that Hecate occupied liminal spaces locked to mortal eyes, which could only be unlocked when fitted with the correct key.

-After the Roman conquest of Greece, ideas and beliefs merged together.
+After the Roman conquest of Greece, ideas and beliefs merged together and so did mythology.

 Greek religion carried over, and so did all of its deathless gods.
 Hecate was one of them, though the goddess was given a different name just like other deities.

 In Roman mythology, Hecate was known as “Trivia.”
-No, not the quiz; the actual trivia.
 The name means ‘three roads,’ which refers to Hecate holding dominion over the crossroads of both physical and subconscious reality.

 As the name suggests, Gigantomachy was the war between the Giants and the Olympians in Greek tales.